Man City’s Champions League ban threat

 So what’s likely to happen?

-If such a decision comes to pass, Man City will surely appeal that decision.
+If UEFA reach that conclusion, Man City will surely appeal that decision.

-Should such an appeal be lodged by City, the Sky Blues are likely to receive a stay of execution with regards to any Champions League ban.
+During any appeal, it’s highly likely that Man City would receive a stay of execution with regards to any Champions League ban.